What is Physics?

 Third Level Entry Requirements

 Physics is a requirement for entry into a number of third level courses.
+Some examples include: Theoretical Physics in UCD and TCD.
 Click on the link below to view courses that definitely requires, or may require this subject for entry:

 CAO Entry Requirements [Source: Qualifax]